Free Food in Cairns! Rusty’s Market

 Free and cheap food in Cairns, Rusty's market

-It’s fabulous, every type of fruit and veg you could possibly imagine, mostly tropical, mostly local, heavily Asian influenced and cheap!
-You could easily forget you were in Far North Queensland and imagine being in a market somewhere in Thailand, without the meat section, the meat section in some Thai markets is best avoided, for me.
+Rusty’s Market is fabulous, every type of fruit and veg you could possibly imagine, mostly tropical, mostly local, heavily Asian influenced, and cheap.
+You could easily forget you were in Far North Queensland and imagine being in a market somewhere in Thailand, without the meat section.
+The meat section in some Thai markets is best avoided.

 A Cheap Lunch at Rusty’s Market

-We love to eat here, everybody can pick what they want and eat as much or as little as they like.
-Samosas with home-made tomato and tamarind sauce ( my favourite), sticky rice with banana ( D’s favourite) , squid balls (Boo’s favourite), steamed pork buns ( the Chef’s favourite), spring rolls and lots of other stuff, all between $2 and $2.50
+We love to eat at Rustys, everybody can pick what they want and eat as much or as little as they like.
+Samosas with home-made tomato and tamarind sauce (my favourite), sticky rice with banana (D’s favourite) , squid balls (Boo’s favourite), steamed pork buns (the Chef’s favourite), spring rolls and lots of other stuff, all for just a few dollars.
+This is our pick for the best budget place to eat in Cairns, it’s better than the Night Markets.
+Unfortunately, it’s only open a few days a week, at lunchtime.

 OLYMPUS DIGITAL CAMERA